charusharma1991/SSL_PointClouds/README.md

 ```
 This will generate model using our two self-supervised learning tasks.

-3. Finally, go to the directory "Classification".
-Run:
+3. Finally, go to the directory "Classification" and run:
 ```
 python train_classifier.py
 ```
-There are DGCNN and PointNet networks in this code for downstream classification task.
+There are DGCNN and PointNet networks in this directory for downstream classification task.
 We thank the authors of DGCNN[1] and PointNet[2] for providing their code.

 [1] Wang, Yue, Yongbin Sun, Ziwei Liu, Sanjay E. Sarma, Michael M. Bronstein, and Justin M. Solomon.
 "Dynamic graph cnn for learning on point clouds."
 Acm Transactions On Graphics (tog) 38, no. 5 (2019): 1-12.

 [2] Qi, Charles R., Hao Su, Kaichun Mo, and Leonidas J. Guibas.
 "Pointnet: Deep learning on point sets for 3d classification and segmentation."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 652-660.
 2017.

 ### Citation
 Please cite the paper if you use this code.
 ```